mayahiro/go-inertia/examples/echo-react-vite/README.md

 - validation errors flashed through `NewMemoryFlashStore`

 `NewMemoryFlashStore` is intended for local development and single-process examples.
-Production applications should implement `FlashStore` with a real session library.
+Production or clustered applications should implement `FlashStore` with a real session library, Redis, a database, or another shared backend.

 The Go module uses local `replace` directives for `go-inertia` and the Echo adapter, so the example runs against this checkout instead of a published